 What is brachytherapy?

 Brachytherapy is a form of radiation treatment where a source of radiation is put inside your body.
-This allows a higher dose of radiation to directly reach the area where the tumor is or was prior to surgery.
+This allows a higher dose of radiation to directly reach the area where the tumor is or was before surgery.
 In the case of brachytherapy for gynecological cancers, it reduces radiation exposure to the surrounding healthy tissues, such as the bowel and bladder.
 Brachytherapy is administered after the placement of an applicator.
 An applicator helps guide where the treatment will be delivered.

 In the treatment of gynecological cancers, brachytherapy may be given in addition to traditional external beam radiation.
-How often your receive brachytherapy will be determined by your care team.
+How often you receive brachytherapy will be determined by your care team.
 You may receive it several days in a row and in this case you would likely remain in the hospital for the duration of your treatments.
 In other cases, you may receive it once a week for several weeks.
 In this case, you could go home between treatments.
-Ask your providers what your schedule will look like prior to starting treatment.
+Ask your providers what your schedule will look like before starting treatment.

 What is a tandem and ovoid or ring?

 The radiation needs to be placed near your cancer or where the cancer was removed.
 To be able to do that, applicators are used.
 Brachytherapy for gynecological cancers can be done using a "tandem and ovoid" (T&O) applicator or a "tandem and ring" (T&R) applicator.
 The tandem is a long, thin metal tube that is passed through the cervix, into the uterus.
-The ovoids are circular hollow capsules and the ring is a hollow ring.
+The ovoids are circular hollow capsules, and the ring is a hollow ring.
 Either is placed in the vagina, pressed against the cervix.

 How is a tandem and ovoid or ring placed?